Ohara124c41/DRLND-Continuous_Control/Report.md

 ENV_STATE_SIZE = states.shape[1]
 ```

-#### Actor

-#### Critic

 ### Results

-With the afformentioned setup, the agent was able to successfully meet the functional specifications in 728 episodes an a total training time of 18.7min (see below):
+With the afformentioned setup, the agent was able to successfully meet the functional specifications in 500 episodes with an average score of 33.31 (see below):
 ```
 Start training:
 Episode 100	Average Score: 2.49	Score: 4.56